 At Mountain Valley Orthopedics, we understand that pain in the knee can make everyday activities difficult.

 Why choose Mountain Valley Orthopedics?

 Our knee surgeons at Mountain Valley Orthopedics have completed additional training, specifically in the knee.
-With this training, Dr. Frederick Barnes, Dr. Maurizio Cibischino, Dr. Roger Componovo, Dr. Gregory Menio, Dr. John Paglia, Dr. Brian Powers, Dr. George Primiano, and Dr. Allister Williams, have the experience and expertise to assess, diagnose, and treat your knee injury or condition individually to your needs.
+With this training, Dr. Frederick Barnes, Dr. Maurizio Cibischino, Dr. Roger Componovo, Dr. Gregory Menio, Dr. John Paglia, Dr. Brian Powers, and Dr. Allister Williams, have the experience and expertise to assess, diagnose, and treat your knee injury or condition individually to your needs.